OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 You can skip this step if you already have a Dataverse for Teams environment for the team that will be managing the AdoptBot.

 1. Search for Power Virtual Agents Teams app in Microsoft Teams app store.
-Graphical user interface, application, Teams

 ![image](https://user-images.githubusercontent.com/54556057/106006977-cd859c80-6083-11eb-94ff-dd754dcfadbf.png)

 2. Add the app in Microsoft Teams and will land you in the homepage.
 Select Start now.